cypnk/Bare/README.md

 Your new Bare blog is ready to be served.

-### Running a TLS-enabled Bare blog on OpenBSD
+## Running a TLS-enabled Bare blog on OpenBSD

 This assumes you're already logged in as root and skips "doas".
+PHP installation is the same as above.

-The procedure is similar at first to the above steps.
+The server configuration is similar at first to the above steps.
 Edit **/etc/httpd.conf** to include your custom server settings:
 ```
 include "/etc/httpd.conf.local"